 Put more bluntly, it’s easy to get lazy with longer positions.
 The short time period involved in swing trading helps guarantee that you’ll stay on the ball about things.

-Obviously, the primary goal of swing trading is to earn profits.
+Obviously, the primary goal is to earn profits.
 But how is that achieved?

-The goal of swing trading is for you to find stocks that are poised to make a movement over the course of several days, weeks or months — not just minutes or hours — and then capture these gains by trading within the trend.
+The goal is for you to find stocks that are poised to make a movement over the course of several days, weeks or months — not just minutes or hours — and then capture these gains by trading within the trend.

 To find these stocks, it’s your responsibility to employ technical analysis and research so that you can identify trends and catalysts that will ideally improve your chances of making profitable trades.